What To Expect With Lumpectomy

-If you’re having or considering lumpectomy to remove the breast cancer, here’s what you can expect before, during, and after the surgery.
+If you’ve been diagnosed with breast cancer and you’re considering lumpectomy, here’s what you can expect before, during, and after the surgery.

 Before lumpectomy surgery